 This function is used to configure SNMP settings, community name, trap host and public traps as well as the throttle of SNMP.
-SNMP manager must pass the authentication by identifying both community names.
-It can then can access the MIB information of the target device.
+A SNMP manager must pass authentication by identifying both community names, then it can access the MIB information of the target device.
 So, both parties must have the same community name.
-Once you have completed the setting, click Apply.
+Once the setting has been completed, click Apply and the setting will take effect.